 Compensation for directors consists of "base compensation (fixed compensation)," a fixed amount serving as the basic compensation, "performance-based compensation (bonus)" calculated based on each business period's results, "stock compensation," and "retirement benefits."
-Regarding the compensation amounts for individual directors, a representative director is delegated authority for the specific details per resolution of the Board of Directors, and within the scope of that authority, the representative director assesses and distributes bonuses based on the amount of the individual director's base compensation and the individual director's level of contribution in their work responsibilities.
-Furthermore, regarding stock compensation, the number of allotted shares is determined for each director at meetings of the Board of Directors.
-Moreover, each type of compensation is distributed within the scope of resolutions at the

-General Meeting of Shareholders.
+Regarding the compensation amounts for individual directors, Representative Director, Chairman Masakazu Sakai, Representative Director, President Tsutomu Murakawa, and Representative Director, Executive Vice President Nobuya Horiguchi are delegated authority for the specific details per resolution of the Board of Directors, and within the scope of that authority, they assess and distribute bonuses based on the amount of the individual director's base compensation and the individual director's level of contribution in their work responsibilities.
+The Company has delegated the authority to the representative directors because they are fitted for making assessment of the performance of each independent director's division in charge while considering the Company's overall performance, etc. Furthermore, regarding stock compensation, the number of allotted shares is determined for each director at meetings of the Board of Directors.
+Moreover, each type of compensation is distributed within the scope of resolutions at the General Meeting of Shareholders.